danesnick/old_website/_posts/2021-12-27-UsingCryptomator-for-Cheap-Private-Cloud-Storage.markdown

 ## Conclusions

 I believe client-side encryption tools like Cryptomator are a wonderful way where you have your cake and eat it too.
 It allows you use commercial, Big Tech cloud providers with their large, cheap storage capacities, but still maintain privacy of your documents.
 Since it is crossplatform, and also has mobile clients for iOS and Android, you can access your files in a encrypted vault on most devices.
-The only downside is that there's going to be some small inconvenients of having to unlock the vault whenever you want to access your files.
+The only downside is that there's going to be some small inconvenience of having to unlock the vault whenever you want to access your files.
 But among a lot of the options, I find that this is a good balance between privacy and usability.